stanford-crfm/levanter/docs/Blog-Post.md

     ...
 ```

-This is all that is required to shard a model across multiple GPUs or TPUs.
+This is all that is required to shard a model and optimizer across multiple GPUs or TPUs.
 The rest of the training loop remains unchanged.
 You can do fancier things like sharded data loading (which we do in Levanter), but the basic idea is the same.

 Tensor parallelism can be added by simply changing the two axis mappings: